AP source: Broncos finalizing deal with Packers OC Hackett

 The person spoke to the AP on condition of anonymity because the deal was still in the works and the team hasn’t made an announcement.

-Hiring Hackett would raise speculation that the Broncos were trying to lure star Green Bay quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Davante Adams, who is set to hit free agency in March.
+Choosing Hackett as Vic Fangio’s replacement sent speculation skyrocketing that the Broncos were trying to lure star Green Bay quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Davante Adams, who is set to hit free agency in March.

-Rodgers, who turned 38 last month in what’s expected to be his fourth MVP season, is contemplating his future, including retirement, after the Packers’ early exit from the playoffs last weekend.
+Rodgers, who turned 38 last month in what could be his fourth MVP season, is contemplating his future, including retirement, after the Packers’ early exit from the playoffs last weekend.
 Top-seeded Green Bay was upset at home 13-10 by the San Francisco 49ers.

+The Packers say they want Rodgers to return for an 18th season, saying they had no plays for a rebuild.
+Rodgers, who skipped all of last year’s offseason before reporting for training camp with a reworked contract, said he’ll give the team an answer soon.

 General manager George Paton interviewed 10 candidates to replace Vic Fangio, whom he fired after a disappointing 7-10 season, Denver’s sixth consecutive without a playoff berth.